gragra33/Blazing.Mediator/docs/MEDIATOR_STREAMING_GUIDE.md

 **Blazing.Mediator** provides powerful streaming capabilities through `IAsyncEnumerable<T>`, enabling real-time data processing with minimal memory overhead.
 The streaming implementation allows you to process large datasets efficiently, send data to clients as it becomes available, and build responsive real-time applications.

 Streaming in **Blazing.Mediator** is built on top of the standard CQRS pattern with specialised interfaces for stream requests and handlers, supporting middleware pipelines and maintaining the same clean architecture principles.
+The streaming infrastructure is fully optimized for both .NET 9 and .NET 10, leveraging the latest runtime performance enhancements and language features.

 ### Key Streaming Features